 Making delicious Garlic Dill Aioli, a creamy mix of mayonnaise, sour cream, garlic and dill only takes a few minutes and the result is a flavorful dip or spread that packs a real garlic punch.

-Creating dips is something I really like to do.
-It doesn’t take a lot of time and experimenting with flavor combinations is a little bit like having an adventure without leaving the kitchen.
+Creating fresh dips, like this Garlic Dill Aioli Recipe, is something I love to do.
+It doesn’t take much time and experimenting with flavor combinations is a little bit like having an adventure without leaving the kitchen.

 A few weeks back I made a ham for dinner and had a ton of leftovers.
-To use it up I made some ham cakes for my husband and son.
-But the ham was smoked and the ham cakes tasted too salty.
-Serving the ham cakes with Aioli cut a lot of the salty taste and was just delicious!
+To use them up I made some ham cakes for my husband and son.
+But the ham was smoked and cakes turned out pretty salty.
+Serving the ham cakes with dill aioli sauce cut a lot of the salty taste and was just delicious!

 - Using fresh herbs is always best when the recipe calls for it.
 Unfortunately sometimes the grocer doesn’t carry them or they are not in season.
 When this happens I use re-hydrated herbs.
 I just soak the amount of herbs I need it in a few drops of water and it re-hydrates to almost fresh.
 The smell and color were like fresh herbs, and to have herbs on hand anytime is a real treat.
 You can find jars of dehydrated herbs in the spice aisle or produce section of most grocery stores.